 What is a Good Expense Ratio?

-- Index Fund / ETF: Typically below 0.30% per year.
-These funds are passively managed, which leads to lower management costs due to minimal trading and fewer management decisions required.
+- Index Fund / ETF: Below 0.30% annually.
+These investment vehicles are passively managed, which makes them operate at lower costs due to their low transaction rate and limited number of management decisions.

 Components of an Expense Ratio